dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/how-to-create-a-custom-routed-event.md

  Note that even though the event is raised through the `OnTap` virtual method in this particular example, how you raise your event or how your event responds to changes depends on your needs.

- Note also that this example basically implements an entire subclass of <xref:System.Windows.Controls.Button>; that subclass is built as a separate assembly and then instantiated as a custom class on a separate Windows Presentation Foundation (WPF) element does.
+ Note also that this example basically implements an entire subclass of <xref:System.Windows.Controls.Button>; that subclass is built as a separate assembly and then instantiated as a custom class on a separate XAML page.
+This is to illustrate the concept that subclassed controls can be inserted into trees composed of other controls, and that in this situation, custom events on these controls have the very same event routing capabilities as any native WPF element does.

  [!code-csharp[RoutedEventCustom#CustomClass](~/samples/snippets/csharp/VS_Snippets_Wpf/RoutedEventCustom/CSharp/SDKSampleLibrary/class1.cs#customclass)]
  [!code-vb[RoutedEventCustom#CustomClass](~/samples/snippets/visualbasic/VS_Snippets_Wpf/RoutedEventCustom/VB/SDKSampleLibrary/Class1.vb#customclass)]